LucasJSch/LucasJSch/README.md

 - :star_of_david: I'm a practicing jew

 ## 🚀 Personal projects
-- I'm part of the main maintainers of [Project AirSim](https://github.com/iamaisim/ProjectAirSim).
+- I'm one of the main maintainers of [Project AirSim](https://github.com/iamaisim/ProjectAirSim).

 ## Tech Stack